If Brown is your first choice and you would definitely accept an offer of admission if admitted, you may choose our

 Standardized Test Dates

-If you attend secondary school in the United States, Brown will review your application with either self-reported test scores on the Common Application or via your Brown Applicant Portal, or official test scores sent directly to Brown.
+If you attend secondary school in the United States, Brown will review your application with either official test scores sent directly to Brown or self-reported test scores on the Common Application or via your Brown Applicant Portal.

 If you attend secondary school outside the United States, we ask you to both self-report your test scores on your application and have official test scores sent directly to Brown.

 Admitted students who choose to enroll at Brown will be required to submit official test scores by June 1.

 Early Decision applicants should complete all required testing by the October test date.
 All applicants should have a complete set of test scores submitted prior to the November 1 deadline.
 You may also submit additional test scores from the November administration of the SAT.